unraid/docs/docs/unraid-os/manual/troubleshooting.md

 Sometimes on booting up the system and starting the array a parity check is automatically started due to an _Unclean Shutdown_.
-An Unclean shutdown occurs when Unraid thinks that the array is not successfully stopped when the system was last powered off.
+An Unclean shutdown occurs when Unraid thinks that the array was not successfully stopped when the system was last powered off.
 This can be caused by a wide variety of issues: